suquark/ExoFlow/README-full.md

 /exoflow/experiments/microbenchmarks/data_sharing/config_spark.sh
 ```

-Then run the following commands to start the Spark server that is called Airflow:
+Then run the following commands to start the Spark server that is called by Airflow:

 ```bash
 /exoflow/experiments/microbenchmarks/data_sharing/airflow_server.py